All Products

 jindo admin -setRootPolicy oss://<bucket_name>.<dls_endpoint>/ hdfs://<your_ns_name>/

-The following items describe the parameters of the SetRootPolicy command:
+The following table describes the parameters in the SetRootPolicy command.

-If you do not want to repeatedly add the <dls_endpoint> parameter to the SetRootPolicy command each time you run a RootPolicy command, you can use one of the following methods to add configuration items to the core-site.xml file of Hadoop:
+If you do not want to repeatedly add the <dls_endpoint> parameter to the SetRootPolicy command each time you run RootPolicy, you can use one of the following methods to add configuration items to the core-site.xml file of Hadoop:

 • Method 1: